ehmicky/modern-errors/README.md

   modernErrors()
 ```

-Wrap each main function with the error handler.
+Wrap the main function with the error handler.

 ```js
 import { errorHandler } from './error.js'